Gertrude Bell: Cairo, Delhi, and Basra

 Cox found her an office in his headquarters, and she split her time between there and the Military GHQ Basra.
 She travelled in the region between Basra and Baghdad, assessed the stance and opinions of the local inhabitants, and wrote reports and drew maps that would aid the British Army in their eventual advance on Baghdad.
 Bell was unpaid at first, but Lord Chelmsford arranged for her to be given a formal paid position in June 1916.
 She became the only female political officer in the British forces and received the title of Percy Cox's Oriental Secretary.
 During her Basra work, she struck up close working relationships with fellow political officers Reader Bullard and the young St. John Philby.

 Bell met Ibn Saud in Basra in late November–December 1916, as Cox and India were courting his support against the Ottoman-supporting Ibn Rashid.
 She was impressed with him and wrote an article in the Arab Bulletin extolling his abilities as a "politician, ruler, and raider."
-Ibn Saud was apparently less impressed with her; according to a later account by Philby, he mimicked her feminine and higher-pitched style of speech as an impression and joke to later Nejd audiences.
-She would later, in 1920, presciently warn Lawrence that he was overestimating Sharif Hussein's position after war between him and Ibn Saud broke out, and that Ibn Saud was likely to defeat the Hejaz if the struggle continued.
+Ibn Saud was apparently less impressed with her; according to a later account by Philby, he mimicked her feminine and higher-pitched speech as an impression and joke to later Nejd audiences.
+She would later, in 1920, presciently warn Lawrence that he was overestimating Sharif Hussein's position after war with Ibn Saud broke out, and that Ibn Saud was likely to defeat the Hejaz if the struggle continued.